top of page

 Artistic development

 Olga Gabrielle’s academic formation at the University of Antioquia in dramatic arts defined her aesthetic gaze and the strong positioning of the human body within her artistic discourse.
 Throughout her oeuvre, it is the strong positioning of the human body and its movement in space that is utilized for dramatic effect.
 Furthermore it is also the multisensorial ritual with the body that opens up, as it were,” the doors of perception”.
-Her confrontational experience with extreme contrasts in Medellin Colombia, where she studied, further accentuated the human body as repository of experience and violence.
-The nineties were one of the bloodiest and most extreme periods in Colombia’s history due to the war on drugs…and the many battles fought against the cartels.
-The body thus becomes the landscape and vehicle for cathartic process; an essential component in her frame of mind, and essential to her aesthetic.

 The theatrical frame of mind/ teatro de la crueldad

-Another important influence in her work is the surrealist Antonin Artaud, who developed a language in theater freed from the logical narrative and where everything presented as a mis-en-scene could be seen and interpreted as a codified language, and where there was a minimal emphasis on spoken language.
+An important influence in her work is the surrealist Antonin Artaud, who developed a language in theater freed from the logical narrative and where everything presented as a mis-en-scene could be seen and interpreted as a codified language, and where there was a minimal emphasis on spoken language.
 Encyclopedia Britannica describes Theater of cruelty as, “A primitive ceremonial experience intended to liberate the human unconscious and to reveal man to himself”.

 Thus it is with these set of tools that Olga Gabrielle embarks onto the Aruban north shore, allowing for her subconscious mind to release her existential experiences via a cathartic ritual into the desolate Aruban landscape.